Generation of frequency-bin-encoded dual-rail cluster states via time-frequency multiplexing of microwave photonic qubits: Devices and experimental setup

 \section{Devices and experimental setup}

 The setup of our experiment is shown in Fig.~\ref{app_fig:setup}.
-We generate the qubit drive pulses by up-converting an intermediate frequency (IF) pulse generated by an arbitrary waveform generator (AWG) using an IQ mixer and a local oscillator.
+We generate the qubit drive pulses by up-converting an intermediate frequency (IF) pulse generated by an arbitrary waveform generator (AWG) using an I/Q (in-phase and quadrature) mixer and a local oscillator.
 The required drive frequencies for the $\ket{g}$--$\ket{e}$, $\ket{e}$--$\ket{f}$, and $\ket{f}$--$\ket{h}$ transitions span a range of around $700$~MHz.
-Because this range is larger than the bandwidth of our AWG, $250$~MHz, we used two sets of AWGs, mixers, and local oscillators to generate the three qubit drives.
+Because this range is larger than the bandwidth of our AWG, $250$~MHz, we used two sets of AWGs, mixers, and local oscillators (LOs) to generate the three qubit drives.
 In addition, we used two more sets to generate the $\ket{f0}$--$\ket{g1}$ and $\ket{h0}$--$\ket{e1}$ pulses and another for the readout pulse.
+All the LOs, AWGs and ADC are phase locked by the same $10$-MHz rubidium clock to synchronize them.
 In order to keep the phase of the single-photon signal coherent over multiple measurements, the local oscillator frequencies of the these microwave sources need to satisfy the following equations~\cite{ilves2020demand}:

 The energy-relaxation and dephasing times of the qubit are listed in Table~\ref{tab:sys_parameter}.
+The relaxation times between the higher levels were extracted using the method described in Ref.~\citenum{pechal2016microwave}, where additional pulse sequences are used to cancel the effect of relaxation out of the relevant subspace.
+For the Ramsey dephasing times, the relaxation out of the two-level subspace was also considered in the fitting.
 The bare parameters for the resonator and the filter are also listed.

 To get the system parameters shown in Table~\ref{tab:sys_parameter}, we measure the spectra of the resonator when the qubit state is in the ground and excited states, $S_{11}^g$ and $S_{11}^e$.
 We determine the parameters by fitting the measured $S_{11}^g/S_{11}^e$ and qubit frequencies with calculated $S_{11}^{g(c)}/S_{11}^{e(c)}$ and qubit frequencies from the following Hamiltonian: